-What sort of behaviors, situations or concerns are appropriate for me to refer?
+What sort of concerns are appropriate for me to refer?

 Is the information I share confidential?

 Members of the Reed Care Team can never promise confidentiality when life safety is an issue - however, the Care Team will treat information with utmost discretion and respect for the student’s privacy.
-With the exception of representatives from Health & Counseling and the Program Director for Sexual Health, Advocacy & Relationship Education (SHARE), members of the Care Team are obligatory reporters for potential Title IX violations and mandatory reporters for child abuse.
+With the exception of representatives from Health & Counseling and SHARE (Sexual Health, Advocacy & Relationship Education), members of the Care Team are obligatory reporters for potential Title IX violations and mandatory reporters for child abuse.
 Visit Confidentiality and Reporting for more information on what to expect when you share information with the Care Team.

-When referrals are received, the Assistant Dean for Student Support will review the information the following business day and coordinate a supportive intervention plan.
-The Assistant Dean for Student Support may contact the student or referring party directly or refer the situation to a relevant office for follow up.
+The Assistant Dean for Student Support will review the referral information the following business day and coordinate with relevant Care Team members outreach and support for the referred student.
+The Assistant Dean for Student Support may also contact the referring party directly for more information if needed.

 Will the student know I made the referral?

 It is recommended that before making a referral to the Care Team, faculty, staff and peers talk to the student first about their concerns and when appropriate, refer the student to campus resources.
 However, there may be circumstances when this is not appropriate or possible.
 If requested in the referral form, members of the Care Team will take careful effort not to disclose the reporting party’s name.
 Due to the small size of our community or nature of your concern, however, the student may be able to guess who made the referral.

 Yes.
 However, please be aware if the Care Team is unable to follow up with you to verify information or ask clarifying questions, it may limit our ability to assist the student.